-United Sta ites District Court for the
+United States District Court for the District of

-District of

 Docket Number

-A. B., Plaintiff]
+A. B., Plaintiff ]

-v .
-Notice of Appeal
+v . ] Notice of Appeal

-C. D., Defendant]
+C. D., Defendant ]

-Court of Appeals for the parties taking the appeal) appeal to the United StatesCircuit from the order (describe the (state the datethe order was entered).
+States Court of from the order (name all parties taking the appeal) appeals for the(describe the order) entered oner was entered).
+Circuit

 (s)

 Attorney for

 Address: